Brick (character)

 Brick (Daniel "Danny" Brickwell) is a DC Comics supervillain and enemy of Green Arrow.
 Although his origin has not been revealed, Brick is a metahuman with a reddish, stony skin that granted him immense strength and durability.
 His success as an underworld kingpin was due to his brilliant criminal mind rather than these superhuman powers.

-Daniel Brickwell appeared as a recurring character on The CW Arrowverse show Arrow, played by Vinnie Jones.
+Daniel Brickwell appeared as a recurring character on The CW Arrowverse series Arrow, played by Vinnie Jones.

 Publication history

-Brick first appeared in Green Arrow vol. 3 #40 and was created by Judd Winick and Phil Hester.
+Brick first appeared in Green Arrow vol. 3 #40 (September 2004), and was created by writer Judd Winick and artist Phil Hester.